Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/r/rocm/USER.md

-# PyTorch container user instructions
+# ROCm container user instructions

 **BETA VERSION, problems are possible and they may not be solved quickly.**